rvanarsdall/blue-badge-folder-setup/Readme.md

 ## Workout-Logbook

 - Workout-Logbook: A project that will be done by you for an assignment.
 It will have a backend and frontend for you to complete.
 All the work will be done in that folder

+## For pushing to github

+- git add .
+- git commit -m "NAME OF MODULE YOU JUST COMPLETED"
+- git push origin main